 It is important that all children learn how to wash their hands effectively, using soap and warm water and disposable paper hand towels.
-They need to be taught to thouroughly wash their hands (1).
-Before Meals, (2).
-After using the Toilet, (3).
-After dirty play, in doors or outdoors.
+They need to be taught to thouroughly wash their hands:

 Equally importantly, children should all have access to suitable warm water hand washing facilities, whether they're learning about food hygiene, or playing out of doors.

-Our Kiddiwash range of warm water hand wash units are perfect for smaller hands - and are ideal where a portable solution is required.
+The Kiddiwash range of warm water hand wash units are perfect for smaller hands – and are ideal where a portable solution is required.

 Kiddiwash products are loved by little Children, the unique Flippi-tap is so easy to use.
 The warm water spray is gentle on little hands and they will want to wash again and again.